rjvdw/www.ruud.online/index.md

 I have been developing software professionally since 2012.
 In my spare time I also like working on side projects, learning new programming languages, and trying out new web frameworks.

-Some of the (programming) languages I work with are: Java, Kotlin, Scala, Go, Rust, JavaScript/Node.js, HTML, CSS, Ruby and Python.
+Some of the (programming) languages I work with are: Java, Rust, C#, Kotlin, Scala, Python, JavaScript/Node.js, HTML, CSS, Ruby and Go.

 ## Certificates